Eppley Institute for Research in Cancer and Allied Diseases: History

 Originally built with a grant from the Eugene C. Eppley Foundation, the Institute was founded in 1960 with support from the National Institutes of Health and the University of Nebraska Medical Center (UNMC).
+It was dedicated in 1963.
 Dr. Henry M. Lemon was the first director.
 In 1968, Dr. Philippe Shubik's research group moved to UNMC from the Chicago Medical School to continue their focus on the study of chemical carcinogenesis.
 The Eppley Institute became an independent research institute in 1972 with an act from the Nebraska Legislature.
 In 1973 the Institute grew by 30,000 feet with the addition of the Eppley Hall of Science, which was funded by the Eppley Foundation and the National Cancer Institute.

 The American Cancer Society awarded the Eppley Institute a "Special Institutional Grant in Cancer Cause and Prevention" in 1988.
-This award is one of only seven such awards in the nation, recognizing the achievements of the investigators at the Eppley Institute in this field.
+This award is one of only seven such awards in the nation.

-Notability
+Operations

+The Eppley Institute's stated mission is to "Develop superior research programs that will provide a better understanding of the causes of cancer, improve the methods for diagnosis of cancer and improve the methods for the treatment and prevention of cancer and similar disorders".